lziegelmeier/CCMathTopologyScavengerHunt/README.md

 # CCMathTopologyScavengerHunt
-This github repo contains point clouds used in a Topology Scavenger Hunt at Macalester College.
+This github repo contains point clouds used in a Topology Scavenger Hunt at Macalester College described in the volume Cross-Curricular Applications for Pure Mathematics Courses.

 There are 14 different points clouds of various dimensions and topological structures.